 A Civil Process is when you get served with legal papers, such as , subpoenas, and arrest warrants.
 You can find these civil process orders by contacting the Sheriff’s office, on their website or by phone.

 All registered sex offenders must be registered on both a national and state sex offender database.
 The people on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You are able to see sex offenders on the internet, but you should know that you can’t get the actual address, rather the address block that they live on.

 Court Records are public, and are accessible by anyone.
 These records include a case file that contains a docket sheet and all of the documents and filings filed in the case.
 You can access your court records on the internet, or at the Middle River Regional Area Clerk of Court in the county where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These state databases are all connected and you can track criminal histories from another state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay for a more complete search.

-When you look up a person’s crminal records you can find out if a person has ever been arrested, charged or convicted for the following crimes:
+When you look up a person’s criminal records you can find out if a person has ever been arrested, charged or convicted for the following crimes:

 - Driving Under the Influence (DUI).

 - Sex offenses which could include rape, and sexual assault.